mbernste/mbernste.github.io/_posts/2020-11-01-understanding_3d.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/Entropy3DConcept.png" alt="drawing" width="500"/></center>

 When teaching a concept such as this one, it often must be approached through 2D projections first.
 Jumping straight to the 3D object is often too challenging.
-However, through explaining and exploring multiple 2D projections of the concept, the student will begin to construct the 3D object in the mind.
+However, through explaining and exploring multiple 2D projections of the concept, the student will begin to construct the 3D object in their mind.
 When self-learning, I take this same approach; I first try to grasp the various 2D projections.
 However I am not satisfied I truly undersatnd the concept until those 2D projections begin to integrate into a 3D object.
 Once I am able to manipulate that 3D object at will (i.e., rotate it and form new 2D projections onto new hyperplanes), then I know that really grasp the concept.